Phil Carter: Legal career

 Carter practiced law as an associate at McKenna Long & Aldridge, first in Los Angeles, and later in New York City.

 He specialized in government contracts and national security law there, including representation of leading defense and aerospace contractors.

 He contributed to amicus briefs for FAIR v.
 Rumsfeld and Hamdan v.
 Rumsfeld.
-Carter took a leave of absence from his law firm in 2005-06, after being called to active duty by the Army, to serve in Iraq.
+Carter took a leave of absence from his law firm in 2005–06, after being called to active duty by the Army, to serve in Iraq.

 In June 2008, Carter took a leave of absence to join the Barack Obama campaign as its national veterans director.
 He returned to his position at McKenna Long & Aldridge in 2010 after resigning as Deputy Assistant Secretary of Defense for Detainee Policy.

 In 2011, Carter left McKenna to join Caerus Associates, a strategy and design consulting firm in Arlington, Virginia, as the company's Chief Operating Officer and General Counsel.

 In 2013, Carter left Caerus to join CNAS, a defense policy think tank in Washington, as senior fellow and counsel.
 At CNAS, Carter directed the Military, Veterans, and Society research program, and also served as the think tank's counsel.
 In 2018, Carter left CNAS to join the RAND Corporation, where he directed RAND's personnel and resources research program for the Homeland Security Operational Analysis Center, the federally-funded research and development center (FFRDC) that supports the Department of Homeland Security.

-In 2020, Carter left RAND to practice law as senior corporate counsel for Tableau, a Salesforce company; he now serves as senior director, corporate counsel, for Salesforce.
+In 2020, Carter left RAND to practice law as senior corporate counsel for Tableau, a Salesforce company, where he worked from 2020 to 2023.
+He now serves as corporate counsel for Google, supporting Google's public sector business.
 In addition to this work, Carter also teaches at Georgetown University Law Center as an adjunct professor.